UoB-COMSM0166/2025-group-30/README.md

 ## 8.6 Conclusion

 By following a structured path of problem identification → pattern matching → logic deduction → implementation, our development of Hay-stacking embedded green design at every level.
-This not only improved system performance but also reduced environmental impact and promoted sustainable awareness among players.
+This not only improved system performance but also reduced environmental impact and promted sustainable awareness among players.
 The approach provides a reproducible model for future green game design and sustainable software engineering.

 # 9.Process

 In this project, our team adopted the **Scrum** framework, a core methodology in Agile development, to organize teamwork and manage task progression.
 This approach ensured our project followed a structured workflow while staying aligned with the weekly teaching schedule.

----

-### 🗂 Project Management and Task Allocation
+### 9.1 Project Management and Task Allocation

 We used **GitHub's Kanban Board** to visualize project tasks and track progress.
 Each week, based on the course schedule, we set **Sprint goals** and assigned tasks to team members.
 Tasks were categorized into three stages:

-- 🟡 **To Do**
+- **To Do**
-- 🔵 **In Progress**
+- **In Progress**
-- 🟢 **Done**
+- **Done**

+Responsibilities such as asset creation, audio collection, and documentation were distributed organically among team members, reflecting our self-organizing working style.
+This helped us clearly monitor each task's status and streamline our workflow.

 <p align="center"><b>Figure 13: Kanban Board</b></p>
 <div align="center">
   <img src="kanban.webp" width="533">
 </div>
-Responsibilities such as asset creation, audio collection, and documentation were distributed organically among team members, reflecting our self-organizing working style.
-This helped us clearly monitor each task's status and streamline our workflow.

----

-### 🔀 Version Control and Code Management
+### 9.2 Version Control and Code Management
 We used **Git** for version control.
 Each member worked on their own **feature branch**.
 After completing their work, they submitted a **Pull Request** for code review.
 Only after approval would the code be merged into the `main` branch.
 This ensured code quality and minimized the risk of conflicts.

----

-### 👥 Team Meetings and Collaboration
+### 9.3 Team Meetings and Collaboration
 We held **meetings every week** to:

-- ✅ Review current progress
+- Review current progress
-- ✅ Analyze completed tasks
+- Analyze completed tasks
-- ✅ Discuss existing issues
+- Discuss existing issues
-- ✅ Distribute new tasks
+- Distribute new tasks

 After each meeting, we updated the **Kanban board** to reflect progress and task updates, keeping everyone aligned.
 Even for bug fixing or visual polish tasks, the team collaborated without rigid role assignments.

----

-### 💬 Communication Tools
+### 9.4 Communication Tools
 We used **WhatsApp** for quick daily communication and **Teams** for formal discussions and screen sharing.
 This setup supported efficient, consistent collaboration, even during remote work.

----

-### 🌱 Agile Practices and Flexibility
+### 9.5 Agile Practices and Flexibility
 While our work followed a Sprint-based structure, internal task distribution remained flexible.
 Members took initiative to work on tasks based on their interests and expertise.
 Tasks such as tutorial UI, sound design, asset preparation, and even bug fixing were shared among the team in a collaborative and adaptive way.
 This self-organizing model allowed us to stay responsive, communicate openly, and maintain consistent progress.

----

-### ✅ Summary
+### 9.6 Summary
 By combining **Scrum methodology**, **Kanban-based task tracking**, and **frequent team communication**, we enhanced our development efficiency, maintained progress, and built a strong, collaborative work environment.

 # 10.Conclusion

+Through the development of our farm-themed stacking game, our team has gained valuable hands-on experience in the entire software development lifecycle—from ideation and prototyping to implementation and evaluation.
+The process not only improved our programming skills but also taught us how to manage a project collaboratively using Agile methods.
+Weekly sprints, regular meetings, and clear role distribution allowed us to keep track of progress and adapt swiftly to changes.

+Throughout the project, we encountered several technical and design challenges, such as managing object drop timing, balancing gameplay difficulty, and ensuring stable cross-platform performance.
+To address these issues, we constantly made trade-offs, refined debugging skills, and adjusted mechanics based on continuous testing and user feedback.
+These experiences significantly deepened our understanding of modular code architecture and user-centered development.

+Additionally, we prioritized sustainability and accessibility in our development.
+By reusing assets, designing for short gameplay sessions, supporting local multiplayer, and implementing basic accessibility features, we created a game that is both environmentally friendly and inclusive.
+In particular, our design is more accessible for players with motor disabilities, reflecting our commitment to user diversity.

+In the near future, we plan to introduce new game items such as freeze sprays, glue bottles, and magnetic gloves to further enrich gameplay.
+These items will introduce new tactical options—such as hindering opponents or boosting speed—making the game more dynamic and engaging.
+We also aim to expand level design and improve visual effects to enhance immersion.
+And in the long run, we aim to implement online multiplayer functionality, allowing players to compete or cooperate remotely.
+As our technical capabilities grow, we also plan to introduce a progression system, global leaderboard, and story mode—adding longevity and depth to the game experience.

 # 11.Contribution Statement
 | Name         | Contribution |